ryan4yin/nixos-and-flakes-book/docs/advanced-topics/index.md

 - [NixOS Manual](https://nixos.org/manual/nixos/unstable/): A user manual for NixOS, which includes configuration instructions for system-level components such as Wayland/X11 and GPU.
 - [nix-pills](https://nixos.org/guides/nix-pills): Nix Pills provides an in-depth explanation of how to use Nix to build software packages.
 It is written in a clear and understandable way and is worth reading, as it is also sufficiently in-depth.

-GitHub Copilot: Here's an optimized version of the text:

 Once you're familiar with Flakes, you may want to explore some advanced techniques.
 Here are some popular community projects to try out:

 - [flake-parts](https://github.com/hercules-ci/flake-parts): This project simplifies the writing and maintenance of configuration through the Module module system.